mrisher/smtp-sts/mta-sts.md

 ## Policy Discovery & Authentication

-Senders discover a recipient domain's STS policy, by making an attempt to fetch TXT records from the recipient domain's DNS zone with the name "_smtp_sts".
-A valid TXT record presence in "_smtp_sts.example.com" indicates that the recipent domain supports STS.
+Senders discover a recipient domain's STS policy, by making an attempt to fetch TXT records from the recipient domain's DNS zone with the name "_mta_sts".
+A valid TXT record presence in "_mta_sts.example.com" indicates that the recipent domain supports STS.
 To allow recipient domains to safely serve new policies, it is important that senders are able to authenticate a new policy retrieved for a recipient domain.

 Web PKI is the mechanism used for policy authentication.
-In this mechanism, the sender fetches a HTTPS resource (policy) from a host at `policy._smtp_sts` in the Policy Domain.
-The policy is served from a _well known_ URI - https://policy._smtp_sts.example.com/current.
-To consider the policy as valid, the _policy_id_ field in the policy MUST match the _id_ field in the DNS TXT record under `_smtp_sts`.
+In this mechanism, the sender fetches a HTTPS resource (policy) from a host at `policy._mta_sts` in the Policy Domain.
+The policy is served from a _well known_ URI - https://policy._mta_sts.example.com/current.
+To consider the policy as valid, the _policy_id_ field in the policy MUST match the _id_ field in the DNS TXT record under `_mta_sts`.

 When fetching a new policy or updating a policy, the new policy MUST be fully authenticated (HTTPS certificate validation + peer verification) before use.